 PLOT/MOVIE SPOILERS BELOW

 Joaquin absolutely crushed every scene he was in, and that was literally every scene of the movie.
 This was the Joker’s movie, after all.
-We only see things from the Batman villain’s perspective.
+We only see things from the comic villain’s perspective.

-Every supporting character was kept in the background.
-Viewers are left to figure out what they were saying and doing behind the scenes.
+Every other character is kept in the background and we, the viewers, are left to figure out what they were saying and doing behind the scenes.

 The most important supporting character is arguably Murray Franklin, the talk show host played by Robert DeNiro.